 Abandonment termination notice (Form 15)

-The Abandonment termination notice (Form 15) is used when the lessor/agent is terminating the agreement because they believe on reasonable grounds that the premises has been abandoned.
+The Abandonment termination notice is used when the property manager/owner wants to end a tenancy agreement because they believe the property has been abandoned.

 Disputing the notice

-- The tenant has 7 days from the date the notice is issued to apply to the Queensland Civil and Administrative Tribunal (QCAT) to dispute the notice.
+- 7 days (from the date the notice is issued) to apply to QCAT to dispute the notice

-- The tenant has 28 days from the date the notice is issued to apply to QCAT for compensation.
+- 28 days (from the date the notice is issued) to apply to QCAT for compensation

-- If the tenant does not dispute the notice by applying to QCAT under section 356 of the Act within 7 days, the tenant is taken to have abandoned the premises.
+If the tenant does not dispute the notice the tenant is taken to have abandoned the property.

 |Form 15 – Abandonment termination notice